 We expect supply to weigh on credit markets in the first quarter but believe that underlying fundamentals will limit spread widening.
-Our emphasis remains on building diversified portfolios, with a high relative exposure to asset backed and strongly covenanted bonds offering attractive yields.
+Our emphasis remains on building diversified portfolios, with a high relative exposure to asset backed and strongly covenanted bonds that offer an attractive yields.
 This strategy underpins the excess yield of the portfolio relative to its benchmark.